Emma Raducanu vs Ena Shibahara start time: How to watch Nottingham Open today

-Emma Raducanu vs Ena Shibahara start time: How to watch Nottingham Open online and on TV today
+Emma Raducanu vs Daria Snigur start time: How to watch Nottingham Open online and on TV today

-The former US Open champion returns on grass to prepare for Wimbledon after missing the French Open to focus on training
+The former US Open champion continues her return to grass in preparation for Wimbledon after missing the French Open to focus on training

-Emma Raducanu returns today against Ena Shibahara at the Rothesay Open in Nottingham, which runs from 10-16 June.
+Emma Raducanu is back in action today and plays Daria Snigur at the Rothesay Open in Nottingham.

 When is it?